Look What the Cat Dragged In (song): Chart performance

-"Look What The Cat Dragged In" debuted on the UK Singles Chart on 13 June 2010 at number 53; becoming his second UK Top 100 single and thus his second single to miss out on the Top 40.
-The single also debuted at number 20 on the UK R&B Chart and number 3 on the UK Indie Chart, being beaten only by Fat Les and Dizzee Rascal; remaining on the chart for a total of 4 consecutive weeks.
+"Look What the Cat Dragged In" debuted on the UK singles chart on 13 June 2010 at number 53, becoming his second UK Top 100 single and thus his second single to miss out on the Top 40.
+The single also debuted at number 20 on the UK R&B Chart and number three on the UK Indie Chart, being beaten only by Fat Les and Dizzee Rascal, and remaining on the chart for a total of four consecutive weeks.